radiantlogic-v8/documentation-new/documentation/introduction/samples.md

 ### Default Data Source Templates

-Templates are you used to define data sources and each data source type requires a template.
+Templates are used to define data sources and each data source type requires a template.
 RadiantOne includes default templates which can be used when creating data sources from Control Panel > Setup > Data Catalog > Data Sources.

 ![New Data Source](Media/new-data-source.jpg)